Forecast error growth: A dynamic-stochastic model: Error growth in the SDE model and in NWP models

 \subsection{Identical twins}

-We first look at the error growth as measured by the divergence of identical twins: two ensemble members initialized at the same time.
+We first look at the error growth as measured by the divergence of identical twins, i.e., of two ensemble members initialized at the same time.
 This approach is used to measure the error growth due to chaotic evolution of the system, and it is often used in the literature \cite{dalcher_error_1987}.
-It does not, however, take into account the impact of model error.
-Furthermore, the error of individual ensemble members will be significantly larger than that of the ensemble mean, which is often used as the forecast.
+Note, however, that the error of individual ensemble members will be significantly larger than that of the ensemble mean, which is often used as the forecast.
+The impact of model error is partially captured in these forecasts by the stochastic perturbations to the physics tendencies.

 Figure~\ref{fig:all_k} shows the fit of the error growth model to the curves obtained by NWP.
 The mean as well as the plume of individual trajectories exhibits a good fit, except for a slight underestimation at later times.
+The fitted SDE model appears to begin to saturate around day 9, while the NWP does not; this could be remedied by using lead times beyond 10 days in the fitting procedure.
+The parameters are given in the first row of Table~\ref{table:params}; we also give the parameters for the fit for forecasts from the same system but initialized from the 1st through the 31st of July 2007 in the fourth row.

+In comparison to our results, Dalcher \& Kalnay (1987)\cite{dalcher_error_1987} found $v_\infty = 11076$ m$^2$, $\alpha = 0.43$ d$^{-1}$, and $s = 439$ m$^2$ d$^{-1}$ for boreal winter and $v_\infty = 9856$ m$^2$, $\alpha = 0.44$ d$^{-1}$, and $s = 597$ m$^2$ d$^{-1}$ for boreal summer.
+As expected, $v_\infty$ is smaller in our results, due to the improvements in forecasting.
+As in the Dalcher \& Kalnay (1987) results, $v_\infty$ was slightly smaller for summer than winter, and $\alpha$ was almost identical between the two seasons.
+However, we find a slightly smaller $s$ for summer than winter, while Dalcher \& Kalnay (1987) found the opposite.
-The parameters are given in the first row of Table~\ref{table:params}.

-The fact that the best fits were provided by $s\neq 0$, even though the identical twin experiments do not have systematic error, suggests that $s$ leads to a more realistic shape of the error growth curve even in the absence of this error.
-Zhang et al. (2019)\cite{zhang_what_2019} also found this effect in fitting the DK model to identical twins, and they attributed $s$ to error growth ``induced by the intrinsic upscale error propagation such as from small-scale moist processes''.
+For the identical twins, the best fits being provided by $s \neq 0$ can be explained by the stochastic physics, which are meant to capture the impact of systematic error on the growth in uncertainty.
+However, the fact that even for identical twins without stochastic physics the best fits were provided by $s\neq 0$ in Dalcher \& Kalnay (1987)\cite{dalcher_error_1987} and Zhang et al. (2019)\cite{zhang_what_2019} suggests that $s$ can lead to a more realistic shape of the error growth curve even in the absence of this error.

 Figure~\ref{fig:pdfs} presents the time-evolving PDFs of trajectories, and the fitted model again matches closely the NWP error curves.
-At 3 days, however, the SDE model underestimates the error systematically.
+At 3 days, however, the SDE model underestimates the error systematically; by 6 days this is no longer the case.

 Figure~\ref{fig:first_passage} displays histograms of first passage times computed for different thresholds for NWP as well as for the fitted SDE model.
 The histograms are closely matched.
 Both also flatten at higher thresholds and are positively skewed, as suggested in Sec.~\ref{sec:first_passage}.